 Roughly 90% of Rovi's revenue is recurring, with a significant portion governed by long-term contracts.
 The company is also often able to push through price increases upon contract renewal.

-Rovi's advertising network could be a meaningful growth driver in the future.
+Rovi's advertising, metadata, and analytics network could be a meaningful growth driver.

-The firm has an ingrained position within the entertainment industry, serving high-profile entertainment companies, CE manufacturers, service providers, and retailers.
+The firm has an ingrained position in the entertainment industry, serving high-profile entertainment companies, consumer electronics manufacturers, service providers, and retailers.
 Read more

-The downside with being a patent protectionist is that Rovi's efforts to defend its intellectual property may conflict directly with potential customers.
+The downside of being a patent protectionist is that Rovi's efforts to defend its intellectual property may conflict directly with potential customers.

-Tom Carson, who joined Rovi in 2008 through the Gemstar-TV acquisition, was named CEO in December 2011.
-We believe Carson is an appropriate successor to Alfred Amoroso given his digital and entertainment background at Gemstar-TV.
-Peter Halt was named Read more
+Tom Carson, who joined Rovi in 2008 through the Gemstar-TV Guide acquisition, was named CEO in December 2011.
+We believe Carson is an appropriate successor to Alfred Amoroso, given his digital and entertainment background at Gemstar-TV Guide.
+Peter Read more

-Rovi Corporation, formerly known as Macrovision, is a digital-entertainment company that provides media guides, entertainment metadata, cloud services, video streaming, Read more
+Rovi, formerly known as Macrovision, is a digital entertainment company that provides intellectual property, media guides, entertainment metadata, cloud services, and advertising.
+Read more

 One of the Best Media Companies to Own Today Watch more